 Learn the Creation Story at Wadlata

 Wadlata is open Mon-Fri 9am to 4pm, Sat & Sun 10am to 3pm.
-Tickets are $20 for adults, and can be purchased in advance here.
+Tickets are $20 for adults and can be purchased in advance from their website.

 Josephine’s Gallery & Kangaroo Orphanage